 -

-- The primary purpose of an induction furnace is to melt metals efficiently and cleanly.
-It is used to process a wide range of metals, including iron, steel, copper, aluminum, and precious metals.
+- The main purpose of an induction furnace is to melt metals efficiently and precisely.
+It is widely used in industries such as metal recycling, forging, foundry, and heat treatment.
+The furnace is capable of melting a wide range of metals, including iron, steel, copper, aluminum, and precious metals, making it a versatile tool in industrial applications.

 -